Johnny Chan logo

 By Johnny Chan · UI/UX Designer, Hong Kong

-How to Present AI Work in Your UX Portfolio
+How to Show AI Work in Your UX Portfolio (For Jobs and Freelance)

-How to Present AI Work in Your UX Portfolio
+How to Show AI Work in Your UX Portfolio (For Jobs and Freelance)

-• Usability tests on final flows, not only AI-generated wireframes.
+• Usability tests on shipped flows—not only AI wireframes.

-• Accessibility and edge cases you fixed after automated suggestions.
+• Accessibility and edge states you fixed after automated suggestions.

-The portfolio story is: AI sped me up; I stayed accountable for what shipped.
+The story that wins work: AI made me faster; I stayed accountable for what users see.

 Let's work together